-If you feel that tell tale tickle in the back of your throat, try to move into an open area where you won’t bump into anything.
+If you feel that telltale tickle in the back of your throat, try to move into an open area where you won’t bump into anything.
 Also, be aware of your buoyancy when coughing while scuba diving, as you may unknowingly hold your breath.

 Sometimes a cough is more than just a cough.
 If you have chest pain and/or difficulty breathing in addition to a dry cough, these could be signs of Type 2 DCS.
 If the cough has a metallic taste, or if you experience shortness of breath accompanied by a feeling of liquid rising from the back of your throat, discontinue the dive and seek immediate medical help.
 These are symptoms of a rare but serious condition called immersion pulmonary edema (IPE).

 If you’re in the middle of an ascent or descent, it’s a good idea to signal or grab onto your buddy.
-S/he can help maintain your position in the water.
+They can help maintain your position in the water.

 Vertigo / Disorientation

-Vertigo feels like the world is spinning, or turning upside down.
-If you experience vertigo when diving, and lose track of where the surface is, firstly remain calm and keep breathing normally.
+Vertigo feels like the world is spinning or turning upside down.
+If you experience vertigo when diving and lose track of where the surface is, firstly remain calm and keep breathing normally.
 Then, signal to your dive buddy for help and try one of the following tips:

 - Exhale and watch where your bubbles go.
 Follow them slowly to the surface.

-– Look for water droplets in your mask, they will always drip down.
-Head the opposite direction.
+- Look for water droplets in your mask; they will always drip down.
+Head in the opposite direction.

 If you experience vertigo during or after a dive, discontinue diving for the day and contact DAN.
 Vertigo can be a sign of decompression sickness, hypoxia, contaminated breathing gas, an ear equalization issue, or a side effect of seasickness medication.